redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 }
 ```

 We now have an `arg_obj` struct in which each of the individual values are `Strings` that next need to be parsed to the internal data type.
-So for instance, when used in calculations, the `absorber_thickness_mm` argument is needed as a `u16` value, so whe next have the statement:
+So for instance, when used in calculations, the `absorber_thickness_mm` argument is needed as a `u16` value, so we next have the statement:

 ```Rust
   let absorber_thickness_mm = arg_obj.absorber_thickness_mm.parse::<u16>().unwrap();